Penk0vXd/autoparts-shop/DATABASE-SCHEMA-FIX.md

 3. **Form submissions working** without constraint errors
 4. **Discord notifications being sent**

-The issue was that the API was trying to insert into `full_name` but the database has a NOT NULL constraint on the `name` column.
+The issue was that the API was missing the `part_text` column in the insert, which has a NOT NULL constraint.